qor/mailer/README.md

 Mailer is using [Render](github.com/qor/render) to render email templates and layouts, please refer it for How-To.

-Emails could have HTML and text version, it will use template `hello.html.tmpl` with layout `application.html.tmpl` as the HTML version, `hello.text.tmpl` with layout `application.text.tmpl` as the text version, if we don't have the layout file, we will use template's content for the email, if we don't have the template, we will skip that email version.
+Emails could have HTML and text version, when sending emails, It will look up template `hello.html.tmpl` and layout `application.html.tmpl` from view paths, and render it as HTML version's content, and use template `hello.text.tmpl` and layout `application.text.tmpl` as text version's content.

-Templates and layouts are located in `app/views/mailers`, which could be customized it with Mailer's AssetFS.
+If we haven't find the layout file, we will only render template's as the content, and if we don't have the template, we will just skip that version, for example, if `hello.text.tmpl` doesn't exist, we will only send the HTML version.

 ```go
 Mailer.Send(